 Go For An Airbnb

-There is a handful of beautiful cities and even countries that are just hours away from Krakow.
+There are a handful of beautiful cities and even countries that are just hours away from Krakow.
 Whether it’s easiest to get here via plane, train, or bus you won’t have much trouble finding a route to get you to Krakow.

 By Plane